varnerlab/CHEME-5800-Lectures-Fall-2025/lectures/week-15/L15c/html/CHEME-5800-L15c-Lecture-HopfieldNetworks-Fall-2025.md

 ## Examples
 Today, we will use the following examples to illustrate key concepts:

-> [▶ Analyze a modern Hopfield Network](CHEME-5800-L15c-Example-ModernHopfieldNetwork-Fall-2025.ipynb).
-In this example, we analyze an example of a modern Hopfield Network to understand how it encodes and retrieves gray scale (continuous) patterns.
+> [▶ Analyze a modern Hopfield network](CHEME-5800-L15c-Example-ModernHopfieldNetwork-Fall-2025.ipynb).
+In this example, we analyze a modern Hopfield Network to understand how it encodes and retrieves gray-scale (continuous) patterns.
 This example builds on the concepts introduced in the previous lecture and demonstrates the application of modern Hopfield networks in continuous associative memory tasks.
 ___

 ## Origin story: McCulloch-Pitts Neurons